-We have been able to utilize the natural features of IgM antibodies to create unique and patent protected bispecific T cell engagers, which we believe may have the potential to kill cancer cells through T cell directed cellular cytotoxicity (TDCC) and CDC while maintaining a favorable tolerability profile.
-Bispecific T cell engagers, including CD20 x CD3, CD123 x CD3, CD38 x CD3 and solid tumor target x CD3, are designed to simultaneously target a desired tumor associated antigen on a cancer cell and CD3 (a protein that is expressed on the surface of T cells) and redirect the T cells to kill the cancer cells, a form of TDCC.
-In contrast to other bispecific antibody formats that bind to one or two target molecules on the surface of the cancer cell and to one CD3 molecule on the surface of the T cell, our IgM bispecific format provides 10 binding domains to the cancer cell and one binding domain to CD3.
-We believe that our IgM bispecific antibodies may successfully bind to cancer cells for longer periods and with more avidity compared to IgG bispecific antibodies, which may prove to be particularly advantageous for those cancer cells that express relatively lower amounts of the targeted protein on their surface.
+We believe that T cell engagers may provide an alternative approach to depletion of pathogenic immune cells which drive several autoimmune diseases.
+We have been able to utilize the natural features of IgM antibodies to create unique and patent protected bispecific T cell engagers, which may have the potential to deplete pathogenic cells through T cell directed cellular cytotoxicity (TDCC) and CDC while maintaining a favorable tolerability profile.
+Bispecific T cell engagers, including CD20 x CD3 and CD38 x CD3 are designed to simultaneously bind to an antigen on a target cell and CD3 (a protein that is expressed on the surface of T cells) to direct the T cells to kill the target cells, a form of TDCC.
+In contrast to other bispecific antibody formats that bind to one or two target molecules on the surface of the target cell and to one CD3 molecule on the surface of the T cell, our IgM bispecific format includes 10 binding domains to the target on the surface of the target cell and one binding domain to CD3.
+We believe that our IgM bispecific antibodies may bind to target cells for longer periods and with more avidity compared to IgG bispecific antibodies, which may prove to be particularly advantageous for those pathogenic target cells that express relatively lower amounts of the specific antigen on their surface.